Her Royal Highness The Duchess of Cambridge learns more about Home-Start and our support for children and families.

 These ran at five Children’s Centres across Central Bedfordshire.
 1 in 10 women experience post natal depression and/or anxiety.
 The groups, run by a trained facilitator helped women to learn and put in practice coping strategies for mental ill health, to reduce isolation and increase social support networks.
 The groups ran for five years and supported over 200 women.

 Pattern Changing is a ten-week course for women who have experienced domestic abuse.

 The course helps women regain confidence and self-esteem, explore personal experiences and learn practical strategies to gain empowerment and to change negative patterns of behaviour into positive ones.

 The course is free and a free crèche is provided.
+Topics covered are:

 “The course changed my life and gave me strength and belief in myself.”

 Big Hopes, Big Future is an evidence-based school readiness programme that actively engages parents in their children’s early learning, supporting them to create a positive home learning environment for children and helping children fulfil their potential at nursery or school – and in later life.

 BHBF uses parent volunteers to provide one to one support to families in the home supporting children in the years prior to nursery and primary school and targeting the most disadvantaged families including those who currently do not readily engage with their children’s early learning.

 The BHBF programme focuses on the following areas: